-Gender diversity, gender pay and the class ceiling are often debated in the media.
+Gender diversity, gender pay and the glass ceiling are often debated in the media.
 The technology industry, where female role models are traditionally few and far between, has been under a heavy spotlight.

-Altify’s study found 70 percent of senior executives believe a diversity policy impacts the business performance of their organisation.
+- 70% of senior executives believe a diversity policy impacts the business performance of their organisation.

 As the issue was focused within the IT industry, Positive identified the most relevant UK technology writers on the topic of diversity and fast-followed the news cycle by showing how businesses can improve their performance if they had a more gender and racially diverse workforce.

 In addition, Positive worked tirelessly to gain interest in Altify’s newly defined Category.
 Working with the media, as well as select analysts, customers and partners Positive worked to gain public endorsements for the benefits of Customer Revenue Optimization as well as Altify’s vision for the ‘Post-CRM World’.
 This solidified Altify’s Category definition as not a simple exercise of vanity business change, instead of a strategic market domination process which has greatly benefited both Altify’s customers and partners.

 Together with Altify, Positive was able to secure coverage with titles such as The Sunday Times, Information Age, ComputerWorldUK, Verdict, Diginomica and Yahoo!
 Finance.
 Yet, perhaps the greatest result of all is Altify’s recent acquisition by Upland Software for a cash price of $84m, less than a year after Positive officially announced Altify’s Category to the world.